gupta-harshal/gupta-harshal/README.md

 ## 🌱 Currently Learning & Building

-🚀 I'm a passionate full-stack developer with a foundation in **web, mobile, and machine learning**.
-I enjoy creating real-world solutions that combine **performance with intelligence**—from Android apps using deep learning to scalable, full-stack web apps.
-My journey involves constant learning in TypeScript, backend architecture, and integrating machine learning at scale.
+🚀 I'm a passionate full-stack developer with strong foundations in web, mobile, and machine learning.
+I enjoy crafting projects that blend performance and intelligence—from Android apps leveraging deep learning to scalable full-stack web applications.
+I'm currently diving deeper into TypeScript, backend architecture, and advanced ML integrations.

 ---